refiloemopeloa/Data-Structures-and-Algorithms/Data Structures/Linked List/Singly Linked Lists.md

 Each `link` contains the following:
 * `next` pointer which points to the link after it in the list.
 It is initialized to `NULL`.
-* `thing` union, which contains pointers to any data type.
+* `thing` variable, which contains pointers to a data type you define.
+The default data type is `int`.

 Once a link is created, it can be added to the linked list.
 The structure of the linked list is as follows:
 * `head` pointer which points to the first element in the linked list.
 It is initialized to `NULL`.